-As part of Christopher Newport’s ongoing effort to further secure our information technology resources, Information Technology Services is implementing Multi-Factor Authentication (MFA) for those users who utilize the Global Protect VPN to connect to the Christopher Newport University network.
-The University has selected Duo as the vendor to provide MFA/2FA.
+As part of Christopher Newport’s ongoing effort to further secure our information technology resources, Information Technology Services is implementing Multi-Factor Authentication (MFA).

 What is Multi-Factor Authentication?